Customer Privacy Notice

 In the event that we need to establish your identity before responding to a request to exercise your rights we may request that you provide us with ID, for example passport, driving licence, birth certificate or utility bill (from the last three months).

-If you would like to exercise any of your rights or request a copy of some or all of your personal information, please either complete the Data Subject Access Request Form (available on our website), or contact us by using the details below.
+If you would like to exercise any of your rights or request a copy of some or all of your personal information, please either complete the Data Subject Access Request Form or contact us by using the details below.
 No charge will be made for this service.

-We want to make sure our personal information is accurate and up to date.
+We want to make sure your personal information is accurate and up to date.

 In the event that you wish to make a complaint about how your personal data is being processed by Anchor Hanover or any of our third parties, or how your complaint has been handled, please contact Anchor Hanover’s Data Protection Officer on the details provided below.